JAlcocerT/JAlcocerT/content/blog/selfhst-0325.md

 #### PiHole

-This as been with my for a while.
+This has been with my for a while.

 But now *its reloaded* with its **v6**.